tamzeedq/drlence-tech-challenge/README.md

 pip install -r requirements.txt
 ```

-> Note: install PyTorch according to your system specs from here [Download PyTorch](https://pytorch.org/get-started/locally/).
-For reference, I'm using CUDA 12.6
+> Note: Install PyTorch according to your system specs from here [Download PyTorch](https://pytorch.org/get-started/locally/).
+For reference, I'm using CUDA 12.6.

 **To run:**
 ```bash
 streamlit run app.py
 ```
+A test image of a cluttered desk is included under the `test-image` directory as a sample input.

 ### Task 3.
 LLM App (`llm-app/`)